Friday, April 17, 2026

 Funding for this internship was provided through the NOAA CCME-II and the NOAA Educational Partnership Program, Cooperative Agreement Award #NA21SEC4810004.
 The contents of this post are solely the responsibility of the award recipient and do not necessarily represent the official views of the U.S. Department of Commerce, NOAA (National Oceanic and Atmospheric Administration).

 By.
-Kate Gomez Rangel Hi, my name is Kate Gomez-Rangel.
-I am a NOAA EPP CCME-II Graduate Scholar pursuing a master’s degree in fis...
+Cristian Martinez Hello, my name is Cristian Martinez, and I am a NOAA EPP CCME-II Graduate Scholar pursuing my master’s in marine scie...